Workshop FAQs

 What about meals?

-Our meals will be provided and will consist of a box lunch and snacks throughout the day.
+Our meals will be provided and will consist of a light breakfast, box lunch, and snacks throughout the day.
 Once we have the exact menu, we will share that information.
 If you have any dietary needs that you have not already indicated in ticketing please do so as soon as possible.
 Evening meals are on your own.
+There are many restaurant options in East Aurora.

 Yes, please make sure you arrive with: